ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 On average, colleges raise tuition about 3% each year.

 Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students pay much less than the total tuition after grants, scholarships, and tuition discounts kick in.
-And, student loans can make theactual cost of attending college more manageable until after graduation.
+Many students find the actual cost of college is a lot less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make theactual cost of attending college feel more doable until after graduation.

-In-state vs. Out-of-state Tuition at University of the District of Columbia
+Does University of the District of Columbia Offer In-State and Out-of-State Tuition?

 University of the District of Columbia is a public institution, which means it offers a reduced tuition rate of $5,292 for students who qualify as state residents and attend full-time.